 You know that old tale about keeping all your eggs in one basket?

-In 2017, working a single job is pretty much akin to having that basket loaded to the top (while walking across a tightrope.
+In today’s world, working a single job is pretty much akin to having that basket loaded to the top (while walking across a tightrope.
 Blindfolded.)
 With the uncertainty facing us every single day, there’s never been a better, or more prudent time to become an entrepreneur.

 But making the transition from working a job to becoming an entrepreneur is hard.
 I know.
 I’ve been there.
 Jumping into the deep end with the pressures of everyday life still weighing you down can feel like an impossible task.
 That’s why I recommend taking it one step at a time.
 Find a business you can start and grow while you continue to work or go to school.

 In my mind, (and from my experience co-founding Case Escape) one of the best ways to test out the entrepreneurial lifestyle is trying your hand at starting a phone case business.

 Sure, this might seem a bit out of left field but stay with me here.

 In the past 10 years, global smartphone sales have gone from 122 million in 2007 to almost 1.5 billion in 2016.

 And last year alone, the smartphone accessory market was worth $66 billion dollars with 36% of that being protective cases.
 For those of you not up on your math skills (or if you don’t want to open your calculator) that works out to a mind-boggling $23.7 billion spent on phone cases in 2016, with no signs of the market slowing down anytime soon.

 The size of this growing opportunity is why today, I’m teaming up with my former business partner and the owner of Case Escape, Matt Feldman, to talk about how we started our own phone case business and grew it to $160,000 in less than 1 year on the side of our day jobs back in 2013.

 Here’s a picture of us at one of the first trade shows we did (and no, we’re not holding hands).
 That’s me on the left, Matt on the right: